Main Content

 Note

 By default, MATLAB does not store any changes when the user calls the xlim and ylim functions.
-To provide support for preserving these changes when the user saves and loads your chart, see Saving and Loading Instances of Chart Classes.
+As a consequence, this example is not supported in the Live Editor.
+To support the Live Editor and workflows that involve saving and loading changes, see Saving and Loading Instances of Chart Classes.

 Chart Class That Supports title, xlim, and ylim Functions